 We will hold an information session early the fall 2019 semester.
 Look for details in the first fall Obermann newsletter or here on the website.

-The co-directors will be Teresa Mangum, Professor of Gender, Women's, & Sexuality Studies, and Director of the Obermann Center, and Darryl Heller, Visiting Assistant Professor in the Department of Gender, Women's, & Sexuality Studies, in collaboration with Jennifer New, Associate Director of the Obermann Center.
+The co-directors will be Teresa Mangum, Professor of Gender, Women's, & Sexuality Studies and English and Director of the Obermann Center, and Darryl Heller, Visiting Assistant Professor in the Department of Gender, Women's, & Sexuality Studies, in collaboration with Jennifer New, Associate Director of the Obermann Center.
 Mangum and New were two of three founders of the Graduate Institute.
 In 2009, in collaboration with the Center for Teaching, Teresa and then UI Professor David Redlawsk led an earlier Faculty Institute.
-Heller, who has a PhD in American Studies, has spent over 20 years in human services, community development, and political activism in Washington DC, Boston, and New York City.
+Heller, who has an MA in American Studies and a PhD in History, has spent over 20 years in human services, community development, and political activism in Washington DC, Boston, and New York City.
 Most recently, he brought his extensive work in communities together with his academic training and teaching experience as Director of the Indiana University South Bend Civil Rights Heritage Center (CRHC).

 Faculty who actively mentor graduate students are eligible to participate.